Top 5 Movie Directors of all Time

-But again, who doesn’t love the top five list, and wow I love making top five don’t know why to be honest with you.
+But again, who doesn’t love the top five list, and wow I love making the top five don’t know why to be honest with you.
 In any case, when I judge the directors, I try to base them solely on their artistic merits and not on the quality of their films.

 As I already mentioned above it’s very difficult to narrow down of course, but that’s what I’m trying to do.
 With that in mind, here are my Top 5 movie Directors in no particular order:

 Kubrick presented a wide variety of styles that play with actors, themes, music, and the creation of dark works that revealed our society’s horrors and depicted alternative futures that we as a society have to think about.
-He made films about the misuse of technology, civilization, sexuality, warfare, crime and more, and revealed the undersides of them.
+He made films about the misuse of technology, civilization, sexuality, warfare, crime and more, and revealed their undersides of them.

 His every film had some identifiable aspect that made you aware that it was Kubrick who directed the film or otherwise participated in it.
 He provided scenes that were grandiose, unsettling, and moving.
 Films of note: Full Metal Jacket (1987), The Shining (1980), A Clockwork Orange (1971), 2001: A Space Odyssey (1968), Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb (1964), Lolita (1962), Spartacus (1960).

 Satyajit Ray recalls “The effect of Rashomon on me was electric.
-I saw it three times on consecutive days, and wondered each time if there was another film anywhere which gave such sustained and dazzling proof of a director’s command over every aspect of film making.”
+I saw it three times on consecutive days, and wondered each time if there was another film anywhere which gave such sustained and dazzling proof of a director’s command over every aspect of filmmaking.”
 Films of note: Seven Samurai (1954), Yojimbo (1961), Ran (1985), Kagemusha (1980), The Hidden Fortress (1958), Rashomon (1950).

 Christopher Nolan has too much faith in directing films that try to tackle deep meanings.
 He has earned too much reputation as a smart, thought-provoking filmmaker by creating films that are too unduly complicated for the sake of complexity.
 It’s enough to cement the idea in people’s minds that Christopher Nolan is a god to directing.
 But this very reputation is the reason why I love him.